bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/faq.md

 > How do I discard materials/products?

-Set the selling price to 0 (or anything small enough).
+Set the selling price to 0.

 > What is a dummy division?